vickyekong/alx-system_engineering-devops/0x13-firewall/README.md

 # :shell: 0x13 - Firewall :shell:

-In this project I will be configuring a firewall for my servers.
+In this project, I will be configuring a firewall for my servers.
 I will be using `ufw` firewall software.

 ## :running: Getting Started